opentelekomcloud-docs/docsportal/doc/source/additional/glossary.rst

      more replicas.

    shard (DDS)
-     In Document Database Service, each shard is a mongod process that stores a subset of data for a DB instance.
+     In the DDS, each shard is represented by a :term:`mongod` process that stores a subset of data for a DB instance.
 All shards store all data for a DB instance.
      Generally, each shard is deployed as a replica set to ensure data redundancy and HA.

    shared-nothing architecture